 Unfortunately, more visitors also increases the risk of car accidents for people who live, work, and study in Winchester.
 If you have been injured in a collision, you need to understand your legal rights.
 Virginia law holds negligent drivers accountable for the damage they cause.
 Although Virginia drivers are required to maintain liability insurance, their insurance companies often resist paying accident victims the compensation they deserve.

-If you’ve been injured in a car accident, the legal team at Skinner Law Firm can help.
+If you’ve been injured in a car accident, the legal team at Skinner Accident and Injury Lawyers can help.
 Our lawyers know how to resist the pressure and delay tactics and get insurance companies to pay the full value of your injury claim.
 We won’t hesitate to go to court to protect our clients’ rights.
 For additional information or to discuss the specifics of your case with a car accident attorney in Winchester, contact our office today.

 Are You Entitled to Compensation?